-Walker has called on the lawmakers to "come back and do their job," sending state patrol officers to Democrat homes in an effort to pressure their return.
+Walker called on the lawmakers to "come back and do their job."

 "If we fail to pass this bill by Tuesday, we lose $165 million worth of savings.
 If we continue down that path we start seeing layoffs," he warned.

-Randi Weingarten, president of the American Federation of Teachers told CNN Sunday that workers in Wisconsin have sent a message to Walker that "'we understand and we will do our fair share.'"
+Weingarten, speaking to CNN, said workers in Wisconsin have sent a message to Walker that "'we understand and we will do our fair share.'"
 But Walker is sending a different message, Weingarten said: "'I'm just taking away your voice at work.'"

 In the long term, that message "is ridiculous because collective bargaining is the way to increase quality," she said.

 When President Barack Obama was campaigning in 2007, he made a promise: "If American workers are being denied their right to organize and collectively bargain when I'm in the White House, I'll put on a comfortable pair of shoes myself.
 I'll walk with you on the picket line as president of the United States of America because workers deserve to know that somebody is standing in their corner," he said during a speech in Spartanburg, South Carolina, on November 3, 2007.

 While the president has publicly expressed support for those fighting to keep collective bargaining in Wisconsin, he has not joined them at protests.

 But Trumka of the AFL-CIO insisted that Obama, who faces federal budget challenges, is "doing it the right way."